-The Scottish Government collects personal data as part of the administration of public appointment recruitment.
+We collect personal data as part of the administration of public appointment recruitment.
 We also collect sensitive personal data as part of that administration and monitoring of public appointment recruitment.
 Processing of this data is necessary for compliance with our legal obligations.

 What data is held

 Personal data held includes special types of sensitive information.
 This information includes an identifier, name, email addresses, work and personal contact information, in addition to the IP address you used to connect to the online application portal.

 In the administration of public appointment recruitment, we use iCIMS, Inc. Enterprise Recruiting Software Platform.
 Our data processor, iCIMS, is based outside the UK, so your data might be transferred and stored securely outside the UK however will remain within the EU.
 Where that is the case it will be protected through the use of Model Contract Clauses.
 Data is processed only in connection with the services provided to us and for business necessity.

 The Scottish Government and iCIMS, Inc. have agreed protocols in place to ensure personal data collected can only be accessed by those who need access in order to perform their tasks and duties, and have a legitimate purpose for processing or accessing this data.

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for - including legal, accounting, or reporting requirements.

 For recruitment to public appointments, the retention period for documents supporting the public appointments process is 5 years after your appointment has ended.

 If you are unsuccessful, personally identifiable data is removed two years after your most recent application.

 In addition, if you believe that the data we hold is inaccurate or incomplete you can ask us to update our records.
 If you are unhappy with the way in which we process your personal data you can request that we stop or restrict the processing we complete using your personal data or ask us to delete the personal data we hold about you.